Alchemist-X/howcryptoworksbook/Part_02_Ethereum_Ecosystem.md

 MegaETH provides pre-confirmations (preconf) every ~10 ms through "miniblocks," giving users near-instant feedback before formal L1 finalization.
 The system achieves these extreme execution metrics while maintaining low network hardware requirements through specialized node types: sequencer nodes process transactions, replica nodes maintain state without re-execution, and the prover node network provides stateless validation of the sequencer's blocks, reporting valid results to the replica nodes for assurances.

 This architecture trades decentralization for performance, accepting risks like single points of failure and potential censorship.
 Planned mitigations include sequencer rotation systems, slashable stake, and forced inclusion, while security ultimately derives from Ethereum mainnet through the optimistic rollup design with ZK fraud proofs.

+### Data Availability and Danksharding

+The primary cost for rollups is posting their transaction data to L1. **EIP-4844 (Proto-Danksharding)** dramatically reduced this cost by introducing a new transaction type: the **blob-carrying transaction**. **Blobs** are large packets of data that are made available on the consensus layer for a temporary period (~18 days) instead of being stored permanently in the execution layer's state.

+This creates a separate, cheaper data market specifically for rollups.
+Integrity is enforced by **KZG commitments**; blob availability is provided by protocol rules and data retention.
+Post-Pectra, the per-block blob maximum increased to 9 (from the original 6).
+This cryptographic technique is a cornerstone of **"full danksharding,"** as it allows light clients to verify that the data in a blob was made available simply by checking the commitment and a small proof, rather than having to download the entire blob themselves.

+Blob space has a separate base fee from normal gas, blobs are pruned after the retention window, and blob contents are not directly accessible to EVM contracts.

 ---